cyrexin/simplechatroom/README.md

 - If a client is idle for a specific period, it will be logged out by the server automatically.
 This period is defined by the environment variable TIME_OUT, with the default value as 30*60 seconds.
 - If a user attempts to log in with an incorrect password for 3 consecutive times, this IP will be blocked for a certain period for this username.
 The period is defined by the environment variable BLOCK_TIME, with the default value as 60 seconds.
 - You can use "Ctrl+C" to terminate a client or the server.
 When the client is terminated, it will be properly logged out.
 When the server is terminated, all the connected clients will be properly logged out.
+- When the client logs in, the input password is not visible, just like the convention of other Linux applications.